realm/realm-dart-samples/time_track/README.md

     bin/time_track.exe now sleep
 ```

 What follows is a short [asciinema](https://asciinema.org/) recording of building and using it.
 You can copy paste directly from the recording to your terminal.
-Note that I'm using [fish](https://fishshell.com/), so you may have to tweak a bit, if you are using another shell.
+Note that a custom shell [fish](https://fishshell.com/) is used for the recording, so you may have to tweak a bit, if you are using another shell.

 [![asciicast](https://asciinema.org/a/rE6itBIrq0Ts4JNkzhaFUAPI1.svg)](https://asciinema.org/a/rE6itBIrq0Ts4JNkzhaFUAPI1)